agunechemba/agunechemba.github.io/_posts/2025-05-23-Javascript Regular Expression-Does Your Text Have That Secret Pattern — Using `.test()` in JavaScript.md

-# 🔍 Javascript Regular Expression: Does Your Text Have That Secret Pattern? — Using `.test()` in JavaScript
+# JS REGEX 04: Does Your Text Have That Secret Pattern? — Using `.test()` in JavaScript

 <div style="text-align: center;">
   <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/05/a_little_albino_boy_searching_through_a.jpeg" alt="Agunechemba Ekene"  style="width: 100%; height: auto;">